Yandex Cloud

 Select a source cluster from the list and specify its connection settings.

-2. Create a transfer of the Snapshot and replication type that will use the created endpoints.
+2. Create the Snapshot and replication type transfer and configure it to use the previously created endpoints.

 1. In the data-transfer-objs-mmy.tf file, specify these variables: